percona/psmysql-docs/docs/flexibility/extended_mysqlbinlog.md

 other client programs.
 This feature can be useful with `--read-from-remote-server` option.

-## Version Specific Information
+## Version specific information

 * 8.0.12-1: The feature was ported from Percona Server for MySQL 5.7